jimscality/simpleio/README.md

 Purpose - This is a simple tool for evaluating system I/O performance.

+How To Build

-Build - Need Maven build tool
+Need Maven build tool

 mvn clean install package -f simpleio-pom.xml

 This command generates simpleio.tgz in the "target" directory.

+How To Use

-Use - Need Java 1.8
+Need Java 1.8

-To run an I/O benchmark, run the following command
+Run the following command

 simpleio.sh [-h] -d <target directory> -s <file size> -b <benchmark name> [-t <number of threads>]